The following information can be found on this page:

 Definition: Total expenditures for the direct role and mission activities of an institution.
 It includes functional classifications of expenditures for instruction, research, public service, academic support, student services, institutional support, operations and maintenance, and scholarships and fellowships.

 Explanation: Academic spending refers to expenditures in support of an institution's mission.
 The National Association of College and University Business Officers (NACUBO) defines this spending as Education & General (E&G) spending.
 E&G spending includes spending on instruction, research, public service, academic support, student services, institutional support, operations and maintenance, and scholarships and fellowships.
 E&G spending excludes auxiliaries and independent operations.
 This information is reported each year by each institution to the U.S. Department of Education in its IPEDS database.
 The survey form used to collect IPEDS financial data changed during the period covered by the database, specifically, with respect to the treatment of operation and maintenance and interest expenditures.
-Under FASB standards and on the Aligned Form (optional for GASB-reporting institutions in FY2008 and FY2009, and required in FY2010), operation and maintenance expenditures were allocated across functions (e.g., such as instruction, research, public service, academic support), but remain a distinct expense category under GASB reporting prior to FY2010.
-Starting with FY2016, FASB- and GASB-reporting schools no longer report functional expenses by natural classification.
+Under FASB standards and on the Aligned Form (optional for GASB-reporting institutions in the 2008 Fiscal Year and the 2009 Fiscal Year, and required in the 2010 Fiscal Year), operation and maintenance expenditures were allocated across functions (e.g., such as instruction, research, public service, academic support), but remain a distinct expense category under GASB reporting prior to the 2010 Fiscal Year.
+Starting with the 2016 Fiscal Year, FASB- and GASB-reporting schools no longer report functional expenses by natural classification.
 Calculations for E&G have been adjusted to account for reporting differences and facilitate comparisons over time.

 In IPEDS, Pennsylvania State University provided allocation factors for distributing finance data from Pennsylvania State University-Main Campus among all campuses until the data cycle for the 2020 academic year when they began reporting as a single entity, reverting to the previous method in 2022.
 To maintain consistency, estimated allocation factors were applied for 2020 and 2021.